Interacting SPT phases are not Morita invariant: Fermionic Symmetries and Symmetry Classes

+we are considering on $W$ is a $U(1)_Q$-symmetry if and only if $\Delta = 0$.
+This is the charge-conserving case in which $H$ comes directly from a one-particle Hamiltonian $h: V \to V$.
+However, in a superconducting system, $H$ does not have to be charge-conserving.
+This is the case in which the internal symmetry group $G = \mathbb{Z}^F_2$ consists of nothing but fermion parity.

+We will now discuss what happens when a particle-hole symmetry is included in addition to $U(1)_Q$.
+We call a symmetry $C \in G$ a \emph{particle-hole symmetry} if it anticommutes with $Q$ \cite[definition (2.1)]{zirnbauerparticlehole}.
+Since $C$ exchanges $V$ and $V^*$ we can use $\Xi$ to get a corresponding operator $\Gamma := \Xi C|_V: V \to V$ on one-particle Hilbert space that anticommutes with $h$ and again squares to one.
+This is called the pseudosymmetry associated to $C$.
+To get a symmetry group equivalent to class D, $\Gamma$ is required to be anti-unitary and square to one.
+Equivalently, since $\Xi$ is anti-unitary, we require $C$ to be unitary and $C^2 = 1$.
+Since $C$ is $\C$-linear, we get

-The result is therefore that the internal symmetry group is $U(1)_Q \rtimes \Z_2^C$ where the action of $\Z_2^C = \langle C: C^2 = 1 \rangle$ on $U(1)_Q$ is by complex conjugation.
-Since all group elements act unitarily on Fock space, the $\Z_2$-grading $\theta$ is taken to be trivial.
+The result is therefore that there is a $U(1)_Q \rtimes \Z_2^C$-symmetry where the action of $\Z_2^C = \langle C: C^2 = 1 \rangle$ on $U(1)_Q$ is by complex conjugation.
+Since all group elements involved act unitarily on $W$ and hence on positive energy Fock space, the $\Z_2$-grading $\theta$ is trivial.
 Finally, to make $U(1)_Q \rtimes \Z_2^C$ into a fermionic group, we have to choose the central element $(-1)^F$ of square $1$.
 We will take it to be $-1 \rtimes 1 \in U(1)_Q \rtimes \Z_2^C$, thereby assuming the spin-charge relation in a similar fashion to example \ref{example: class AII}.
-We will briefly discuss what happens if we don't assume the spin-charge relation at the end of section \ref{sec: computing the two}.
+We will briefly discuss what changes in our results if we don't assume the spin-charge relation at the end of section \ref{sec: computing the two}.
 In the next section, we will argue that the difference between the two symmetry groups $\Z_2^F$ and $U(1)_Q \rtimes \Z_2^C$ does not matter for the classification in the weakly interacting regime, but it does matter for strongly interacting phases as we will see in section \ref{sec: computing the two}.

-Another example is class AI.
-According to some references such as \cite{freedmoore} and \cite{freedhopkins}, the internal symmetry group is $U(1)_Q \rtimes \Z_2^T$ in which now the generator $T \in \Z_2^T$ is anti-unitary.
-However, this symmetry group has no obvious direct physical interpretation in a condensed matter system: canonical time-reversal symmetry has to square to $(-1)^F$ and this time we cannot reinterpret the $\Z_2$-subgroup as a particle-hole symmetry, because it commutes with charge.
-Instead one could realize the $\Z_2$ in this symmetry group as the product of time-reversal and some complex-linear symmetry with square $(-1)^F$ that commutes with time-reversal.